kramit/MSU20201/AZ-104/Case Studies/CaseStudy1.md

 ## Logs (bonus points)

-For bonus points set up logging for the WAG to a Log Analytics Workspace and quite a kusto query to create a dashboard widget for network traffic
+For bonus points set up logging for the WAG to a Log Analytics Workspace and quite a Kusto query to create a dashboard widget for network traffic

 https://docs.microsoft.com/en-us/azure/application-gateway/log-analytics

 ## Backup

-Acme inc requires full backups of both VM images using an Azure based solution so administrators can restore the full machines in the event of a failure
+Acme Inc requires full backups of both VM images using an Azure based solution so administrators can restore the full machines in the event of a failure

 ## Storage